crucifix86/eqemu-universal-installer/README.md

    ```

 4. **Follow the prompts**:
-   - Linux user `eqemu` password
+   - Linux user `eqemu` password (for the eqemu user that will be created)
-   - MySQL root password
+   - MySQL root password (create a secure password)
    - Database name (e.g., `peqdb`)
    - Database username (e.g., `eqemu`)
-   - Database password
+   - Database password (create a secure password)
    - Server long name (e.g., `My EQEmu Server`)
    - Server short name (e.g., `myserver`)

 5. **Wait for installation to complete**
    - This may take 15-30 minutes depending on your internet connection
-   - The installer will download and configure all necessary components
+   - The installer will:
+     - Install all prerequisites (MariaDB, Perl, Lua, etc.)
+     - Download server binaries
+     - Download and import PEQ database
+     - Download PEQ maps
+     - Configure server files
+     - Set up the eqemu user and directories

 6. **Complete post-installation steps** (see [Post-Installation](#post-installation))